joomla/Manual/docs/general-concepts/forms-fields/standard-fields/modalselect.md

 ```

 If the modal-content-select.js code finds data within the 'content-select-on-load' datastore,
-then it immediately passes the data in a postMessage to the main window, and the Joomla Dialog closes.
+then it immediately passes the data in a postMessage to the main window.
+The message listener in the main window receives the message and sets the passed id and title in the modal select field.
+It then closes the Joomla Dialog.

 If you get stuck you can follow the example of com_content:
 - administrator/components/com_content/src/Controller/ArticleController.php - com_content uses